GamrGamr/Foculume/README.md

 # Foculume

-Foculume is a local Windows study timer for focused work sessions.
-Set study and rest durations, run repeating cycles, take optional long breaks, and review your last 7 days of study statistics.
+Foculume is a local Windows study timer for focused study and rest sessions.
+Set custom study/rest durations, run repeating cycles, take optional long breaks, use a compact always-on-top timer, and review your last 7 days of study statistics.

 Foculume is local-only.
 It has no accounts, no telemetry, no external services, and no installer.